The Get Out: Production

-The film is written and directed by Derrick Borte who wrote the screenplay alongside Daniel Forte based on the Thomas Perry novel, Strip.
-Mark Fasano of Nickel City Pictures will produce with Jeffrey Greenstein of A Higher Standard, Mark Bower and Bruno Mustic of Life & Soul Pictures, and David Lipper and Robert A. Daly jr. of Latigo films who are co-financing with Gramercy Park Media.
+The film is written and directed by Derrick Borte who wrote the screenplay alongside Daniel Forte based on Thomas Perry's novel Strip.
+Mark Fasano of Nickel City Pictures will produce with Jeffrey Greenstein of A Higher Standard, Mark Bower and Bruno Mustic of Life & Soul Pictures, and David Lipper and Robert A. Daly Jr. of Latigo films who co-financed the film with Gramercy Park Media.

 Russell Crowe was attached to the lead role in May 2024.
 Kartiah Vergara, Nina Dobrev, and Teresa Palmer joined the cast in February 2025.
 Principal photography got underway that month in Queensland, Australia.
-The production is supported by the City of Gold Coast and by the Australian Government through the Location Offset.
+The production is supported by Screen Queensland through their Production Attraction Strategy, the City of Gold Coast and by the Australian Government through the Location Offset.
 Aaron Paul, Luke Evans, and Daniel Zovatto joined in March 2025.

+Release

+The Get Out was released in select theaters and on video on demand by Vertical on June 26, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on 6 critics, indicating "mixed or average" reviews.